Best Waterproof Jewelry Brands of 2026 (Ranked by a Chemist)

 Hey HarperPVD on stainless steelShower/sweat safe; coating finite~$40sLifetime color

-Ellie VailPVD 18k on stainless steelShower/sweat safe; coating finite$68Varies
+Ellie VailPVD 18k on stainless steelShower/sweat safe; coating finite$68None (14-day returns)

 Ana LuisaMixed: steel / vermeil / solid"Water-resistant"; varies by piece~$552-yr